Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Experiments

 In the following section, we present two sets of experiments.
 In the first set of experiments, our aim is to demonstrate the quality of our model in unsupervised learning tasks such as data dimensionality reduction and clustering.
 This will allow us to evaluate the ability of our model to preserve the original information in the data.
 In the second set of experiments, we evaluate the expressiveness and efficiency of our model on the task of image data recovery.

-We compare three different approaches: (a) Classical Sparse VI based on mean-field (MF) approximation \cite{titsias2010bayesian}; (b) Importance-weighted (IW) VI \cite{salimbeni2019deep}; (c) ULA-AIS as given by the algorithm presented in this paper.
+We compare three different approaches: (a) Classical Sparse VI based on mean-field (MF) approximation \cite{titsias2010bayesian}; (b) Importance-weighted (IW) VI \cite{salimbeni2019deep}; (c) The Unadjusted Langevin Diffusion Variational AIS model (hereinafter referred to as VAIS-GPLVM) is defined by the algorithm proposed in this paper.
 We also provide guidelines on how to tune the step sizes and annealing schedules in Algorithm \ref{algorithm} to optimize performance.
 We conducted all our experiments on a Tesla A100 GPU.
-More details can be seen in Appendix including practical guidelines and runtime analysis due to the space limitation.